 The computers we see today were not always the same.
 By computers, I mean anything that is able or helpful in computing.
 Early computers were mechanical calculators, punching machines, etc. Then came ENIAC etc. that digitally computed but were too big.
 The usage of personal computers started as a hobby among a certain set of people and went on to become something that people cannot live without.

 History of Computers

-As I am writing on progress of computers, I see computers of future being more mobile and more powered as compared to desktops and laptops, including the one I am using to compile the history of computing as a presentation.
-Check out the progress in computer field as a PPT below.
-The link to progress of computers PDF file is given towards the end of post.
+As I am writing on the progress of computers, I see computers of the future being more mobile and more powered as compared to desktops and laptops, including the one I am using to compile the history of computing as a presentation.
+Check out the progress in the computer field as a PPT below.
+The link to the progress of computers PDF file is given towards the end of the post.

 Presentation Transcript: Important Points

 Anything that helps in computing anything is a computer.
 Early computers were basically calculators with or without storage capability.
-This presentation is about progress of computers.
+This presentation is about the progress of computers.

 1] Early computers were mechanical

-2] The Night Time Machine was developed by Leonardo Da Vinci for guessing time at night, when it was dark.
-In daytime, they used to measure time using shadow.
+2] The Night-Time Machine was developed by Leonardo Da Vinci for guessing time at night when it was dark.
+In the daytime, they used to measure time using shadow.
 Clocks are also computers that compute time using tension or crystal ticks.

 3] 1935: Odhner Circa was developed.
 This was among the first computers used by mathematicians.